eg-trim/trim-transformer/README.md

 ## Key-value caching

-Inference with key value can be performed with a simple loop.
+Inference with key-value caching can be performed with a simple loop.

 ```python
 def generate(model, initial_tokens, num_new_tokens=5):